Education Center - Red Tide

 Karenia brevis produces potent neurotoxins (brevetoxins) that can affect the health of both wildlife and people.
 For humans, aerosolized brevetoxins can cause respiratory irritation and/or illness if inhaled.

 Finfish are safe to eat as long as they are caught alive and filleted.
 However, consumption of shellfish harvested from waters were red tide is present can lead to neurotoxic shellfish poisoning.
-It is not safe to eat clams, mussels or oysters from areas affected by red tide.
+It is not safe to eat clams, mussels or oysters from areas impacted by red tide.

 Where can I find status reports and additional information on red tide?